dbrgn/asus-traffic-fetcher/README.rst

 ASUS Traffic Fetcher
 ====================

-Fetch internet traffic data from the Asus RT-N66U web interface.
+Fetch internet traffic data from the Asus RT-N66U web interface and output it as CSV.

 Requirements
 ------------